Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 EC Sales List

-The EC Sales List (ESL) is a type of tax return that contains all information on the supply of goods and services to another VAT-registered taxable person in one of the EU Member States.
+The EC Sales List (ESL) is a type of tax return that contains all information on the supply of goods and services to another VAT-registered taxable person in an EU country.
 It includes information about each VAT-registered customer.
+The ESL is submitted electronically monthly or quarterly.
+If filed through the Tax Administration portal IDEP.web, it can be submitted with an Intrastat report.
+The usual filing frequency is monthly, and the ESL must be submitted by the 25th of the month following the reporting period.

 Intrastat

-Intrastat reports are statistical reports on the supply of goods to and from another EU Member State.
-The data collected through the Intrastat reports are shared with European and international institutions such as Eurostat, the United Nations, and the International Monetary Fund.
+Intrastat reports are statistical reports on the supply of goods to and from another EU country.
+The data collected through Intrastat reports are shared with European and international institutions, including Eurostat, the United Nations, and the International Monetary Fund.
+Taxable persons are required to file Intrastat reports if their imports from or exports to another EU country are above DKK 41 million and DKK 11.3 million, respectively.

 Digital Reporting